jweygandt/ofd-wearos-digital-watchface/README.md

 So with that in mind, I'm breaking some rules and hacking away...

 # Recent Changes
+9/14/2023 For some reason adaptive brightness was not very agressive at dimming at night.
+In fact ambient brightness seems to be the same as non-ambient.
+So accessing the light sensor and drawing a black transparent overlay I can achieve dimming.
+I did try to find brightness controls but that did not work out, the overlay is a simple hack.

+9/14/2023 Moved HonestHeartRate from a seperate project to this project.
+Turns out something (perhaps the agressive power managment) was causing failures.

 4/7/2023 Fixed a bug in long text display (complication 5) so a "?" will not break display.
 The "?" is used for parameters in other complications.
 Updated weather activity for better comprehension.